davekacz/NBA_Salary_Prediction/README.md

 * When we cross validate should we drop the same players through all years?
 * MSE?
 Could use input on how we should evaluate the best model.
 Kind of weak in this area.
 * https://towardsdatascience.com/what-are-the-best-metrics-to-evaluate-your-regression-model-418ca481755b
+* Will need to transform results from models with inverse box cox transformation to come up with meaningful analysis.

 ## Other thoughts